tkalmi/Sanajahti-solver/README.md

 #### Features to be implemented (possibly)
 -----------------------------------------
-- Program could try to remove words that were not found in Sanajahti's own dictionary For the time being program wastes time inputing words that Sanajahti's dictionary doesn't have.
+- Program could try to remove words that were not found in Sanajahti's own dictionary.
+        For the time being program wastes time inputing words that Sanajahti's dictionary doesn't have.
 - Program could work around ads independently and start a new game when possibl$
-- getopt_long arguments, e.g. --help
+- getopt_long arguments, e.g. `--help`
-- (Print words to stdout same time as it inputs to Android.
+- Print words to stdout same time as it inputs to Android.
 Would create cool atmosphere.